-In this task type, the student listens to a short informational text.
+In this task type, students listen to a short informational text.
 A picture related to the text is included, as well as an introductory sentence.
-The student then works with the Test Examiner to write one dictated sentence and one original sentence about the text.
+Students then work with the Test Examiner to write one dictated sentence and one original sentence about the text.